 - 4.12.2 All services are shown on National Traveline, and operators submit their data to the Bus Operator Data Service (BODS).
 Other than the Council-operated services, no other section 22 operations are included as there is no legal requirement for these.
-Next stop announcement systems are on all Newbury & District, Reading Buses, and Stagecoach buses.
-All bus companies use either Facebook or Twitter for live updates, the latter also used by the Council.
+Next stop announcement systems are on all Newbury & District, Reading Buses, and Stagecoach buses, and are being rolled-out on Thames Travel services.
+All bus companies use either Facebook or X (formerly Twitter) for live updates, the latter also used by the Council.
 Most also have a user-friendly app for passengers. - 4.12.3 There are twelve Real Time Passenger Information (RTPI) screens in the district, most installed by the Council, but managed by Reading Buses.
 However one is provided by Papercast in Park Way, a long-standing trial installation, and still managed by the Council.
 They are at the following locations: - Calcot: Beansheaf Stores, Charrington Road (x1), Swanholm Gardens (x1), Sainsbury's (x1) - Newbury: Rail Station (x1), Park Way (x2), The Wharf Bus Station (x1) - Thatcham: Broadway (x2) - Theale: The Crown (x1) - Tilehurst: Overdown Road / Tring Road (x1) - West Berkshire Hospital (x1)